 Depending on the seriousness of your accident, calculating lost wages can be easy or incredibly complex.
 If you missed five days worth of work, and have no lasting impairment, it is a straightforward process of determining what you would typically make in five days.
 If your capacity to earn a living has been reduced permanently, or for some time, calculating your lost earnings can be complicated.

-These are questions that your doctor, and other healthcare specialists, in collaboration with your attorney, will answer.
+These are questions that your doctor, and other healthcare specialists, in collaboration with our Houston car wreck lawyers, will answer.
 The more earnings you lost, the higher the settlement should be.

 #5 Property Damage

 The damage to your car is one of the easier parts of the calculation.
 An adjuster will assign a value to how much it should cost to repair the damage to your car.
 If the damage is beyond repair, the vehicle will be totaled and an amount paid based on the value of the car.